-Our revenues for the 2022 Quarter increased \$110.7 million, or 21%, from the 2021 Quarter and our total costs and expenses as presented on the Unaudited Condensed Consolidated Statements of Operations increased \$87.1 million, or 18%, between the two periods, with an increase to our operating income of \$23.7 million.
-The increase in our operating income during the 2022 Quarter is primarily driven by higher export pricing in our Alkali Business and corresponding revenues within our sodium minerals and sulfur services segment.
+Our revenues for the 2022 Quarter increased \$217.9 million, or 43%, from the 2021 Quarter and our total costs and expenses (excluding the gain on sale of assets) as presented on the Unaudited Condensed Consolidated Statements of Operations increased \$186.8 million, or 39%, between the two periods.
+The increase in our operating income during the 2022 Quarter is primarily driven by higher export pricing and corresponding revenues in our Alkali Business, which is included within our sodium mineral and sulfur services segment, and higher revenues in our offshore transportation segment.
+These increases are partially offset by higher general and administrative costs due to increased transaction costs and higher depreciation, depletion, and amortization expense during the 2022 Quarter (see "Other Costs, Interest, and Income Taxes" below for additional discussion).